aham-oudeis/Training/launch_school/JS230-DOM/Notes230/dom.md

 BODY in turn has two children nodes: P and H1.
 And H1 has one child node: EM.

-Permissiveness: browsers always do their best to supply the missing elements.
+__Permissiveness__: browsers always do their best to supply the missing elements.
+That is, they don't throw errors when elements are missing as would happen in other scripts.

 While the above picture represents the tree structure of the elements, the actual DOM also includes various whitespaces as the text element.
 So, the actual picture would look something like this: